 Braking action pilot reports should be solicited when braking action advisories are in effect or when requested.
 These should be solicited in advance to allow the pilot adequate time to evaluate the situation and render a meaningful braking action report.
 It is not only our responsibility to solicit these reports when required, but also to issue this information in a timely manner for use by pilots.
-Procedures concerning this subject are in FAA Order JO 7110.65, Paragraphs 3-3-3, Timely Information, and 3-3-4, Braking Action, and FAA Order JO 7110.10, Paragraphs 4-4-1, General, 4-6-6, Pilot Weather Reports, and 13-1-21, Runway Conditions.
-Additional information is also contained in Advisory Circular 150/5200-30C, Airport Winter Safety and Operations, draft dated December 2010.
+Procedures concerning this subject are in FAA Order JO 7110.65, Paragraphs 3-3-3, Timely Information, and 3-3-4, Braking Action, FAA Order 7210.3X Paragraph 4-3-2, Appropriate Subjects, and FAA Order JO 7110.10, Paragraphs 4-4-1, General, 4-6-6, Pilot Weather Reports, and 13-1-21, Runway Conditions.
+Additional information is also contained in Advisory Circular 150/5200-30C.